How Much Does Metal Roof Repair Cost in 2025?

 Metal Roof Maintenance Costs

-• Pressure washing your roof costs $50–$100 per hour.
-It generally includes a complete cleaning and sometimes an inspection for sealant issues, corrosion, and leaks.
+• Pressure washing: $50–$100 per hour.
+This includes a complete cleaning and sometimes an inspection for sealant issues, corrosion, and leaks.
 Regular pressure washing maintains its appearance.

-• Tree trimming services cost $275–$1,800 on average.
+• Tree trimming: $275–$1,800.
 Ensure that trees and bushes aren’t rubbing against the roof's surface.
 Tree and shrub growth can initiate a cycle of constant friction that may compromise coatings or damage panels.

 Annual Inspection Fees for Metal Roofs